How to add diagnostics notebooks#

 pre-commit

-in thecupid-dev
+in thecupid-infrastructure

 environment to ensure that your code is properly formatted and linted.
 Runningpre-commit install